 Researchers speculate that white willow bark’s active ingredient, salicin, may be the reason it is gentler on the stomach than aspirin and other popular pain relievers like Advil, Tylenol and Aleve.
 While aspirin’s effects come directly from salicylic acid, the salicin in white willow bark is converted into salicylic acid only after being absorbed in the body .

 Willow bark extract has been used for years for many purposes because of its anti-inflammatory properties.
-This extract can do wonders for acne, as it is a natural source of salicylic acid.
+This white willow bark extract can do wonders for skin care and acne, as it is a natural source of the salicylic acid ingredient.
 It also helps to exfoliate the skin and clear pores.

 If you suffer from chronic headaches and migraines, you might be able to benefit significantly from the pain-relieving qualities of willow bark.
 It can help eliminate migraines by lowering the blood pressure in the small capillaries and blood vessels in the head, easing pressure and relieving those painful, debilitating symptoms.
 It can also be used as a preventive method for regular headaches.